edwin-jones/edwin-jones.github.io/_posts/2018-09-18-how-I-stopped-worrying-and-learned-to-love-emulation.md

 The next question was...what to emulate?
 The NES project was quite daunting and I wanted something simpler and compact so I wouldn't be tempted to give up.
 It turns out that there is a really good starter project for everybody who wants to try their hand and emulation and it's called the [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8).

 The CHIP-8 was never a real computer but that's what makes it fascinating.
 Long before most other games systems it was a virtual machine for 8 bit computers way back in the 1970s.
 This means there is no real hardware to attempt to emulate and quite a simple specification to implement as the CHIP-8 only has 35 [opcodes](https://en.wikipedia.org/wiki/Opcode), one of which is generally ignored anyway as it's a hardware specific one for the [RCA 1802](https://en.wikipedia.org/wiki/RCA_1802).
-You still have all the usual problems to solve of loading binary files, parsing opcodes and then running them on virtual hardware but you don't have a lot of the other baggage that comes with trying to write emulators for real hardware.
+You still have all the usual problems to solve of loading binary files, parsing opcodes and then running them on virtual hardware but you don't have the other baggage that comes with trying to write emulators for real hardware.
 The game was afoot.

 Next, I needed to choose some tech to help me build my own version of the CHIP-8.
 I read tutorials that used [C#](https://blog.dantup.com/2016/06/building-a-chip-8-interpreter-in-csharp/) and [C++](http://www.multigesture.net/articles/how-to-write-an-emulator-chip-8-interpreter/) but both seemed a bit heavy weight for what I wanted to do and seemed to be platform specific.
-I wanted something simple that would handle drawing to screen, input and work on platforms other than a windows PC with a minimum of fuss.
+I wanted something simple that would handle drawing to screen and work on platforms other than a windows PC with a minimum of fuss.
 The most sensible option stood out from the rest: [Pygame.](https://www.pygame.org/wiki/about)

 For simple projects there is no easier way I have found to draw things on your monitor.
 I was going to find however, that dynamic languages have a few drawbacks when it comes to emulating things like [registers](https://en.wikipedia.org/wiki/Processor_register) and [framebuffers](https://en.wikipedia.org/wiki/Framebuffer).
 The most obvious problem was that Python has no byte type available by default. ~~Thankfully the [NumPy](http://www.numpy.org/) library does define such types, so I decided to use that.~~ *It turns out the simplest way to deal with this is a bitmask to restrict integer values to the range of one or two bytes where required.*